ZONESTAR3D/Upgrade-kit-guide/WiFi/WiFi_User_Guide.md

 1. After switched to the client station mode, the WiFi module will save the SSID and password automatically.
 You only need to enter the IP address on web browser to access and control your 3D printer.
 2. The IP address of the 3D printer may be changed while the 3d printer is turned on.
 Please pay attention to the message on the LCD after the 3D printer is turned on.
 3. If you forget or are not sure about the current IP address of the 3d printer, just need to turn off and then turn on WiFi feature on LCD screen and then find it on the LCD screen.

+## Set WiFi Baud Rate
+When you upload files to the SD card through WiFi, you will find that the uploading speed is very low.
+You can improve the uploading speed by modifying the baud rate of communication.
+:warning: You must set the same baud rate in the LCD display menu and ESP3D console page, otherwise you cannot control the 3D printer.
+- **Step 1:** set the WiFi BaudRate on LCD menu.
+- **Step 2:** set the WiFi BaudRate on ESP3D console page and reset the WiFi module.